-reserved0 (4 bytes): MUST be set to zero when sent and MUST be ignored on receipt by the server.
+reserved0 (4 bytes): A value that MUST be set to zero when sent and MUST be ignored on receipt by the server.

-reserved1 (4 bytes): MUST be set to zero when sent and MUST be ignored on receipt by the server.
+reserved1 (4 bytes): A value that MUST be set to zero when sent and MUST be ignored on receipt by the server.

-reserved2 (4 bytes): MUST be set to zero when sent and MUST be ignored on receipt by the server.
+reserved2 (4 bytes): A value that MUST be set to zero when sent and MUST be ignored on receipt by the server.

-pDataOffset (4 bytes): A 32-bit unsigned integer that MUST specify the number of bytes from the start of the UserDevMode structure to the Data field.
+pDataOffset (4 bytes): A 32-bitAn unsigned integer that MUST specifyspecifies the number of bytes from the start of the UserDevMode structure to the Data field.

-cbData (4 bytes): Number of bytes in the Data field.
+cbData (4 bytes): Number The number of bytes in the Data field.

-Data (variable): A printer device settings structure; for details, see the DEVMODE structure in [MS-RPRN] section 2.2.2.1.
+Data (variable): A printer Printer device settings structure; for details, see the in a DEVMODE structure in [([MS-RPRN] section 2.2.2.1].).